Ray Tracing-Based Rendering: A Generic Overview

 (work in progress…)

-All the ray-based rendering pipeline, including ray casting, ray tracing, global illumination-based advanced algorithms including path tracing, photon mapping could be classified in these two generic categories.
+All the ray tracing-based rendering pipeline, including ray casting, ray tracing, global illumination-based advanced algorithms including path tracing, photon mapping could be classified in these two generic categories.
 This classification is based on the light path direction.
 Light distribution in a scene is dynamic equilibrium, as much light is absorbed as is emitted.

 - Forward ray Tracing (aka. light tracing ); under global illumination category, it is also referred sometimes as the